 The GDPR ensures that the rights of data subjects are protected; and that organisations must implement systems and process data with this in mind.
 To achieve proper compliance, the GDPR outlines data protection principles upon which the regulation is built.
-As part of gathering and processing personal data, organisations must ensure that each principle
+As part of gathering and processing personal data, organisations must ensure that each principle is met.

 1. Lawfulness, fairness and transparency